• Skip to primary navigation

 • In a medium sized bowl, whisk together the melted butter, brown sugar, and granulated sugar.
 When sugar clumps disappear, whisk in the egg, egg yolk, and vanilla.

-• Pour wet ingredients into dry ingredients and mix together with a large spoon or rubber spatula.
-Fold in the chocolate chips.
-Cover dough and chill in the refrigerator for at least 2 hours, or up to 3 days.
+• Pour wet ingredients into dry ingredients and mix together with a large spatula.
+Fold in the chocolate chips and stir until evenly dispersed.

 • When you are ready to bake the cookies, preheat the oven to 350ºF (177ºC).
 Line two large baking sheets with parchment paper or silicone baking mats and set aside.

 • Bake the cookies for 10-11 minutes or until edges just start to turn brown.
-Remove from oven and allow cookies to cool on the baking sheet for 5 minutes before moving to a wire rack to cool completely.
+Remove from oven and allow cookies to cool on the baking sheet for 5-10 minutes before moving to a wire rack to cool completely.
 Store cookies in an airtight container at room temperature, up to 7 days.
 Baked cookies may be frozen up to 3 months.
 You may also freeze rolled cookie dough up to 3 months.
 Bake frozen for 11-12 minutes.

 Notes

-*Room temperature eggs: these are preferred for even distribution into batter.
+1. Room temperature eggs: these are preferred for even distribution into batter.
 As a rule of thumb, when a recipe calls for room temperature or melted butter, it’s generally a good idea to use room temperature eggs as well.
 If you don’t have time to let eggs come to room temperature, place them in a bowl of warm water for 5-10 minutes before using.

 Did you make this recipe?Mention @freshaprilflours on Instagram or tag #freshaprilflours!